saskiaopdam/WINC_Backend/superpy/usage.md

   {today,yesterday,days_ago,products,stock,revenue,profit,buy,sell}
     today               show today's date and exit
     yesterday           show yesterday's date and exit
-    days_ago            show the result n days ago and exit products            show the offered products and exit stock               show the current stock and exit revenue             show the revenue for period x and exit
+    days_ago            go to the date n days ago and exit products            show the offered products and exit stock               show the current stock and exit revenue             show the revenue for period x and exit